malmostad/meks/README.md

 See the `install_chromium.md` file for installation commands of Chromium.

-Note that the environment used for RSpec currently is `local_test`.

 Run the test cases in the projects root directory in your Vagrant box:

 ```shell